bluelhf/gaia/README.md

 # Gaia

-Gaia is a command-line application for encrypting and decrypting files.
+Gaia is a command-line application and library for encrypting and decrypting files.

 <img src="assets/shell.png" width="400" align="left">
 <br clear="both"/>